Imperative Theory of Law

 Hobbes, a philosopher of the 17th century, A.D., was the founder of the theory that man is by nature a selfish animal.
 He is not a social animal and finds nothing but grief in the company of his fellow human beings and lives in continual fear of danger and violent death.
 This state of affairs drove him to the necessity of joining some authority however despotic it might be.

 So, from this Hobbes concluded that Law originated neither in custom nor in consent but in the will and power of a superior.
 It is attributed to John Austin due to whom It gained recognition and popularity.
 Now this theory is referred to as the Austanian Theory.
-It is also known as positivist theory, the theory of imperative law, and sometimes it is known as “The law as a command of Sovereign”.

-Related Post: Definition of Law
+Definition of Law:

 According to Austin;